 5 Things You MUST Consider When You Send Your Kid To An International School

-But parents being parents will always want the best for their children, and if international school education is a move you are considering, here’s what you need to know and do to prepare.
+Parents being parents will always want the best for their children.
+So, if international school education is a move you are considering, here’s what you need to know and do to prepare

 1) How much does it really cost?

-We already know that tuition fees at these institutions are no joke and parents can expect to fork out about RM80,000 per annum (depending on the school and the location) just to put their child through elementary education at an international school.
+We already know that tuition fees at these institutions are no joke and parents can expect to fork out up to RM100,000 per annum (depending on the school and the location) just to put their child through primary or secondary education at an international school.

 So if you do decide that international school education is the best choice for your child, you must be willing and able to take on a significant expense for a good number of years without compromising your other financial goals, such as retirement.